 16. Q: Can I build my guest house first and live in it while I build my house?

-A: Short answer: No. A primary dwelling of at least 1500 square feet must be built first, along with a two-car garage.
+A: No. A primary dwelling of at least 1500 square feet must be built first, along with a two-car garage.

 17. Q: Can I run a business out of my home?